helinus/ForgeEssentialsWikiFork/Home.md

 Take a look at our [Commands Documentation](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/Commands) to figure out how to use the functions in FE and peripheral modules.

 Curious about the config options?
-(TODO: Add config page.)
+Look in the configs, there should be enough info to help you out.

 ### Miscellaneous Things!